Frequently Asked Questions

 Q. Where can I see the disciplinary actions taken by the Board?

-Q. Who are the members of the Board and how are they selected?
+Q. Who are the members of the Board, how are they selected and how do I contact them?

 A. The Board of Massage Therapy is made up of five individuals, all of whom are appointed to serve by the Governor.
 The Board members may serve up to 3 three-year terms.